davidjeremycox/bannerlord_smith_forever/README.md

 # Purpose

-This mod eliminates the "energy" cost for Refining, Smelting, and Smithing so these actions can be taken as long as materials are available.
-It is a simple example to demonstrate loading mod code.
+This mod is built off of smith forever (https://github.com/calsev/bannerlord_smith_forever) but rather than allowing you to smith forever it adds some additional bulk recipies and a way to recover stamina without waiting.

 Class overrides: